Guillamon/master-data-science/Report.md

 </p>
 &nbsp;

-And finally, using more advanced methods, X11 and Loess decomposing showed the expected seasonality.
+And finally, using more advanced methods, X11 and Loess decomposition showed the expected seasonality.
 Seats however was unable to do so, and to me this just could mean that quarter seasonality did not look rock solid.
 What could be causing this?

 <h5 align="center"> ADVANCED DECOMPOSITION OF THE CORPSE</h5>